cbailey73/lets-take-notes/README.md

 Once they submit their note, its contents are routed to an internal database via a POST request to a server.
 The website, by continuously running GET requests to the server, then accesses and displays all notes saved to the server to the left of the input form.
 Users are also able to delete the notes they have previously saved, if they wish to clear up notes they feel they no longer need.

 ## Usage
-NOTE: The note taking application will not function properly unless the server is running.
-If you are having trouble saving, retrieving, or deleting notes, please refer to the [troubleshooting](#troubleshooting) section.

 On the main webpage, click the button labeled "Get Started".
 This will take you to the note taking application.

 ![Landing Page](./site_images/note1.png)